 Washington, Oregon and Amtrak sponsor Amtrak Cascades intercity passenger rail service between Vancouver, B.C. and Eugene, OR.

-WSDOT is investing American Recovery and Reinvestment Act (ARRA) High-Speed Intercity Passenger Rail funds to deliver critical rail infrastructure improvements that will expand travel choices, preserve the ability to move freight, and foster economic growth across our state.
+WSDOT is investing American Recovery and Reinvestment Act (ARRA) High-Speed Intercity Passenger Rail funds to deliver critical rail infrastructure improvements that will expand travel choices and foster economic growth across our state.
+The work involves 20 high-speed rail projects.

 Expand and improve Washington's Amtrak Cascades service between Portland, OR, and Vancouver, B.C.